 HOMEMADE ALMOND MILK

 This recipe may be modified according to desired texture and consistency.
-Just change the ratio of more liquid— coconut water or filtered water— to amount of nuts.
-You can use this recipe as a guide however you please!
+Just change the ratio of more liquid--- coconut water or filtered water 1:1 with nuts.
+Use this recipe as a guide.

 1 cup almonds (or 1/2 almonds, 1/2 hazelnuts or cashews)

 1 whole fresh coconut, water and flesh